tc39/proposal-observable/EventTargetObservable.md

 Note that the resulting code is shorter than the correct previous solution.
 More importantly the code contains does not utilize any shared mutable state for concurrency coordination, allowing every identifier to be labeled `const.` The only shared mutable state is the DOM elements, but this state is not used to coordinate concurrency and must be changed to fulfill the requirements.

-## A More Compositional Web with EventTargetObservable
+## A More Compositional Web with ObservableEventTarget

-EventTargetObservable offers the possibility of composing the web's async primitives.
+ObservableEventTarget offers the possibility of composing the web's async primitives.